 - Mouth or tongue irritation.

 - This drug may raise the chance of a rare bowel problem called fibrosing colonopathy.
 This bowel problem can be very bad and may lead to the need for surgery.
-Call the doctor right away if your child has any abnormal or very bad stomach pain, bloating, trouble passing stools, upset stomach, throwing up, or loose stools (diarrhea).
+Call your doctor right away if you have any abnormal or very bad stomach pain, bloating, trouble passing stools, upset stomach, throwing up, or diarrhea.

 - Sore throat.

 - Neck pain.